-Buffalo Bill Historical Center is a world-class facility that should be on every American's "things to do before you die" list.
+Formerly called the Buffalo Bill Historical Center, this is a world-class facility that should be on every American's "things to do before you die" list.
 It includes five different museums: the Cody Firearms Museum, the Whitney Gallery of Western Art, the Plains Indian Museum, the Draper Museum of Natural History, and the Buffalo Bill Museum.
 Plan to spend the whole day there, or better yet, visit over two days, mixing in time at Cody's other attractions.
 In addition to the amazing array of exhibits on the inside, they have a wonderful collection of outdoor sculpture featuring wildlife and Native American figures.
 Visitor services at the Buffalo Bill Historical Center include an extensive gift and book shop, an espresso stand, and a snack bar.
 Highly recommended.

 Cody Nite Rodeo